able-app/docs/icebox/systems.md

 Components dynamically scale horizontally to fill the width of the screen, but in 99% of cases DO NOT scale in height.
 All components are designed to stack vertically on top of one another, with no vertical spacing between them, in a ScrollView.
 The ABLE Design Systems definition of a Component goes beyond those that you typically see in other frameworks like Bootstrap, Angular or Ionic which for the majority of screen objects, all stop at the Element level under our definition of an Element.

+App

+#### **Ξ Modules**

+Relatively complex groupings of components, with a specific purpose, are generally considered to be modules.
+A GridView (listing of graphics in a grid) or a navigation drawer would be considered a module.
+Modules can also be thought of as self-contained single purpose design objects.

 #### **Screens**

-This is where the elements and components from Core are combined to form reusable modules and patterns at each breakpoint \(phone, tablet, web/desktop\).
+This is where Modules and Components from Core are combined to form a screen design at each of our breakpoints \(phone, tablet, web/desktop\).
 A few common modules and patterns are:

 * Sign-In
 * Profile